uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/programming-challenges/binary-numbers-one-line/binary-numbers-one-line.md

-# Display Binary Numbers In One Line

-## Objective:

-- Describe how variables store values and how they are used in this program.
-- Identify when to use a loop to repeat a set of instructions.
-- Explain why a join block is required to combine strings.
+# Display binary numbers (in one line of output)

 ## Requirement:

-Write a program to display numbers 1, 2, 4, 8 and 16 on the screen, all in one line.
+Write a program to display numbers 1, 2, 4, 8 and 16 on the screen, all in one line of output.

-Make variables called:

-- `number of dots` to store the number of dots 1, 2, 4, 8, 16 where each number is calculated by multiplying the previous number by 2.
-- `binary cards` to store a set of strings “1, 2, 4, 8, 16,” and displays it as the output.
+You need to use two variables, one for storing the number of dots (i.e. 1, 2, 4, 8 and 16) and one to store a the line of output (i.e. “1, 2, 4, 8, 16”).

-## Input:
+## Testing examples:

-None
+The output will always show the numbers 1, 2, 4, 8 and 16 in one line (there is no input).